 The whole point of UNRRA photographs was to showcase pleased recipients, instead of suffering victims.
-In the pictures taken for UNRRA it is difficult to find the “compassionate gaze at Europeans” that was so common in most other post-war American and British documentary photography.
+In the pictures taken for UNRRA it is difficult to find the “compassionate gaze at Europeans” that was so common in most other postwar American and British documentary photography.
 UNRRA shots aimed mainly to persuade public opinion of the soundness of its programs.
 Women and men of the world had just left behind the tragedy of the war and were grappling with the problems of reconstruction; they needed hopeful glimpses of the future, such as the idea of a new international body salving the wounds of the war and paving the way for a new kind of international cooperation.
-The visual representation of UNRRA operations was meant to expand consensus and support for a modern, professional and rational humanitarianism, in other words, a humanitarianism founded on qualification and planning rather than on “good heart” and sensitivity.
+The visual representation of UNRRA operations was meant to expand consensus and support for a modern, professional, and rational humanitarianism – in other words, a humanitarianism founded on qualification and planning rather than on “good heart” and sensitivity.
 Qualification and planning did not focus on the distress of victims to be rescued: John Vachon was happy when he finally could get his “first good pictures of really hungry looking people” and his boss in London liked them.
 Nonetheless, while staff rejected photographs they felt were unsuitable, they probably never drafted an explicit code or guidelines to define the standards of “humanitarian photography.”
 However, the portraits of refugees sailing for home, of smiling children in collective centers, and of DPs trained in various jobs showed the success of the Administration in helping people – which meant not just relieving them but rehabilitating them.
 These pictures were a fitting vehicle for circulating the contents and objectives of the humanitarian mission UNRRA sought to promote.
 They also remind us that humanitarianism speaks in different languages.
-For example, it can play on the distress of the victims or on the efficacy of aid, it can evoke sympathy for suffering humanity or praise for the rescuers, and it can focus on relief of the body’s pain or on the “healing of souls,” as in the case of DPs rehabilitation through the work and professional training.
+For example, it can play on the distress of the victims or on the efficacy of aid, it can evoke sympathy for suffering humanity or praise for the rescuers, and it can focus on relief of the body’s pain or on the “healing of souls,” as in the case of DPs’ rehabilitation through work and professional training.

 Visual narratives have historically played a crucial role in the development of different humanitarian languages, and they have circulated dissimilar, but not necessarily divergent, views on international aid.
-The disempowerment of the men, women and children portrayed is one general result.
-In UNRRA’s photos modern humanitarianism appeared sterilized and aseptic, almost dehumanised.
-Even though the captions offered details about their supposedly personal stories, the portrayed recipients were in fact standardized and depersonalised by the overwhelming image of the “aid machinery” set up for their assistance.
+The disempowerment of the men, women, and children portrayed is one general result.
+In UNRRA’s photos, modern humanitarianism appeared sterilized and aseptic, almost dehumanized.
+Even though the captions offered details about their supposedly personal stories, the portrayed recipients were in fact standardized and depersonalized by the overwhelming image of the “aid machinery” set up for their assistance.
 This machinery itself was what mattered and its depiction overshadowed any kind of agency the recipients themselves may have had.
-From this perspective the visual narrative of humanitarianism promoted by UNRRA in post-war time is an important reminder of humanitarian discourses that center on suffering victims.
+From this perspective, the visual narrative of humanitarianism promoted by UNRRA in postwar time is an important reminder of humanitarian discourses that center on suffering victims.
 In fact, in the current language of aid the emphasis on people’s misery and their need to be taken care of ends up sounding like an insistence that they are helpless.
 As scholars have stated with regard to the representation of forced migrants, “[a] vision of helplessness is vitally linked to the constitution of speechlessness among refugees: helpless victims need protection, need someone to speak for them.”
 UNRRA’s photographs downplayed this aspect of “people’s misery” to focus on the pleased recipients of efficient rescuers.
 Yet the pictures provide a meaningful glimpse into the historical shaping of transnational imagination of recipients as human beings without agency.